felis/USB_Host_Shield_2.0/README.md

 ### [Wii library](Wii.cpp)

 The [Wii](Wii.cpp) library support the Wiimote, but also the Nunchuch and Motion Plus extensions via Bluetooth.
-The Wii U Pro Controller is also supported via Bluetooth.
+The Wii U Pro Controller and Wii Balance Board are also supported via Bluetooth.

 First you have to pair with the controller, this is done automatically by the library if you create the instance like so: